Souraevshing/Spring-Framework-Tutorial/ConstructorInjection3/README.md

 - Notice the output of the code:
 `

-      instance of student created using str-constructor
+      instance of useStudent created using str-constructor
       Student name: 101
       Student roll: 0
 `